Alumni Awards

 Through participation in alumni events, volunteerism and financial support of BU, we honor dedicated and loyal alumni with the recognition of Grimes Honoree, named for the late Richard E. Grimes '49, who missed only two Homecomings and not a single Alumni Day from 1949-1998.

 Your loyalty to Bloomsburg goes a long way in supporting fellow Huskies!
-Thank you and Congratulations!
+Thank you!

 |